 The beautiful Marquesas have been part of my family for 60 years and I'd like to invite you and your family to travel with us aboard our ship, the Aranui 3.
 The journey has proven to be one of the most fascinating voyages anywhere on the planet, a chance for you to visit these remote islands rich in culture, history and scenic beauty as we go about our task of resupplying these tiny communities so far from civilisation.
-For two full weeks, our modern and comfortable vessel will be your home away from home and you can enjoy the amenities and facilities we have provided to make Aranui 3 as enjoyable and enriching as any similar cruise ship currently available.
+For two full weeks, our modern and comfortable vessel will be your home-away-from-home and you can enjoy the amenities and facilities we have provided to make Aranui 3 as enjoyable and enriching as any similar cruise ship currently available.
 There's a freshwater swimming pool, gym, library and impromptu entertainment.
 I'm also immensely proud of our gracious and hospitable staff, many of whom have been with us for years.
 They will delight in introducing you to our Polynesian paradise and the centuries-old customs and way-of-life that so enthralled early explorers like James Cook.
 You've probably also heard tales about other famous artists and writers like Paul Gauguin, Robert Louis Stevenson, Herman Melville and Jacques Brel who fell under the charm of these islands and chose to live out their days in blissful isolation.
 Our skilful, multilingual lecturers and guides will be on hand at all times to answer your questions as you explore and discover these islands.
 Please join us for an unforgettable adventure aboard Aranui 3 in French Polynesia.
-JULES WONG Chairman scenery Fashioned from the Earth's own fiery ingredients Ever since the Marquesas were first discovered by European explorers, artists, travellers and dreamers, they have shared the sense of beauty and wonder that is fundamental to this rugged volcanic archipelago forged from the furnace within our Earth.
-Thrust up from the floor of the Pacific islands millions of years ago, the Polynesian people have made it their home for over 2000 years developing and nurturing their ancient customs, energetic and enthusiastic dancing and exquisite arts, crafts and tattoos.
-Aranui 3 carries just 200 passengers, ensuring a personalised and intimate experience for all.
-Dine on expertly prepared fresh local produce; fish, meat and seafood as part of your relaxing journey.
-We provide a complimentary bottle of wine for you to share at each onboard meal with your new friends.
+JULES WONG Chairman

+Ever since the Marquesas were first discovered by European explorers, artists, travellers and dreamers, they have shared the sense of beauty and wonder that is fundamental to this rugged volcanic archipelago forged from the furnace within our Earth.
+Thrust up from the floor of the Pacific islands millions of years ago, the Polynesian people have made it their home for over 2000

+years developing and nurturing their ancient customs, energetic and enthusiastic dancing and exquisite arts, crafts and tattoos.

+Aranui 3 carries just 200

+passengers, ensuring a

+personalised and intimate

+experience for all.
+Dine on expertly

+prepared fresh local produce;

+fish, meat and seafood as part of

+your relaxing journey.
+We provide

+a complimentary bottle of wine

+for you to share at each onboard meal with your new friends.
 After dinner, join our crew in the bar for nightly entertainment with ukuleles and guitars for an evening of impromptu singing and dancing, or if you just want some quiet time to yourself, there's the library, video room or saloon where you can relax with a good book or just chat.
 There's something for everyone aboard Aranui 3.

 Itinerary

-Day 1 Departure from dock in Papeete at 9.30am
+Day 1 Departure from dock in Papeete at 10.30am

-Day 2 Takapoto atoll, Tuamotu Archipelago
+Day 2 Fakarava, Tuamotu Islands

 Day 3 At Sea

-Day 4 Nuku Hiva (Taiohae-Taipivai) Marquesas Archipelago
+Day 4 Nuku Hiva (Taiohae-Hatiheu-Taipivai)

-Day 5 Ua Pou (Hakahau-Hakahetau)
+Day 5 Ua Pou (Hakahau-Hakahetau) Marquesas

-Day 6 Tahuata (Vaitahu-Hapatoni) & Hiva Oa (Atuona)
+Day 6 Hiva Oa (Atuona)

 Day 7 Fatu Hiva (Omoa-Hanavave)

 Day 8 Hiva Oa (Puamau-Hanaiapa)

+Day 9 Tahuata (Vaitahu-Hapatoni)

-Day 9 Ua Huka (Vaipaee-Hane-Hokatu)
+Day 10 Ua Huka (Vaipaee-Hane-Hokatu),

-Day 10 Nuku Hiva (Taiohae) & Ua Pou (Hakahau)
+Day 11 Nuku Hiva (Taiohae), Ua Pou (Hakahau)

-Day 11 At Sea
+Day 12 At Sea

-Day 12 Rangiroa atoll, Tuamotu Archipelago

-Day 13 Bora Bora, Society Islands
+Day 13 Rangiroa, Tuamotu Islands

-Day 14 Arrival back in Papeete at around 9.00am
+Day 14 Arrival back in Papeete at around 9.30am

 CTPM reserve the right to alter or curtail the itinerary or the ports of call as deemed necessary.